 Along her musical journey, Klein has performed for 70,000 people at Japan’s Fuji Festival, appeared on “Good Morning America” performing her song “Little White Dove” as part of the songwriter collective Voices on the Verge, was plugged as a notable musical artist by Parade magazine to its 80 million readers, and had her number “Strawberry Lane” named one of the “Top 10 Sexiest Songs of the Moment” by the New York Daily News.
 She has shared the stage with such notable artists as Arlo Guthrie, Steve Earle, Shawn Colvin, 10,000 Maniacs, Gilmore, Foster and Alejandro Escovedo, among others.

 Most recently Klein sang on lauded up-and-coming Oklahoma singer-songwriter John Fulbright’s Grammy-nominated album, From The Ground Up, as well as opening for and singing on his shows.
 The prolific Klein has followed Behind a Veil with a limited-release EP, Shy Girl, that features three new songs slated for her next album and four other unreleased tracks, and is available on her website and at Klein’s live performances.

-Jess explains: “You never really know what the big picture is to a situation – sometimes the meaning is veiled.
-It can seem really bad, but then later you can look back at the same moment and feel so grateful it went that way; I love that about life.
+The depth, pluck and emotional acuity of her songwriting on Behind a Veil transforms the challenges and heartache she experienced into a palpably cathartic, liberating and transcendent listening experience.
+“You never really know what the big picture is to a situation – sometimes the meaning is veiled,” says Klein of the album and its title.
+“It can seem really bad, but then later you can look back at the same moment and feel so grateful it went that way; I love that about life.
 Sometimes things are just really hard and really painful, but also beautiful.”